5 advantages of individual health insurance

 Traditional group plans are full of strict requirements that can be hard for small and medium-sized business owners to meet.

-Moreover, group health insurance plans also have minimum contribution requirements, typically mandating that employers cover at least 50% of employees' premiums.
-If you can't afford to cover that much, you won't be able to offer the plan.
+Group health insurance plans also generally require employers to pay a minimum share of the premium to meet affordability, usually at least 50%.
+If you can’t afford to cover that amount, you won't be able to offer a group plan at all.

 Reimbursing your employees for their individual health insurance policies keeps you from following these strict group requirements.
 This gives you the flexibility to contribute what you can afford and allows you to offer the benefit to any number of employees, depending on the plan you choose to set up.